dfinity/candid/spec/Candid-Motoko.md

-The IDL-Motoko integration
+The Candid-Motoko integration
 ===============================

 ## Goals

-This document specifies the integration of the IDL with the Motoko language, in particular:
+This document specifies the integration of the Candid with the Motoko language, in particular:

- * How to translate between an Motoko `actor` type and an IDL `service` description in both ways (i.e. _exporting_ IDL from Motoko, and _importing_ IDL into Motoko), and how to translate between the values of these types.
+ * How to translate between an Motoko `actor` type and an Candid `service` description in both ways (i.e. _exporting_ Candid from Motoko, and _importing_ Candid into Motoko), and how to translate between the values of these types.

  * The supported work-flows, including a sketch of the involved tools.